AidCoinCo/aidpay-php/README.md

 + invoicedAmount: the amount to convert (in "fromCurrency")
 + email: your customer notification email
 + itemId: the item id of the charity to send the funds to
-+ refundAddress: an optional address compatible with "fromCurrency" for receiving refund in case of problems with the blockchain
++ refundAddress: an optional address compatible with "fromCurrency" for receiving refunds in case of problems with the blockchain

 ```php
 $aidPay->createDonation(